 When I first began taking really good care of my body (not the pretend self-care like eating “really healthy” aka. hardly anything at all or working out every day aka. overexercising like crazy), it felt quite uncomfortable to me.

 How would I be able to take care of my body in a way that was actually nurturing instead of destructive?
-How could I be kind and loving to myself instead of feeling hateful and ashamed?
-How could I ever feel at home in my body and truly at peace with myself when all I wanted was to be someone I was not?
+Could I be kind and loving to myself instead of feeling hateful and ashamed?
+Would I ever feel at home in my body and truly at peace with myself when all I wanted was to be someone I was not?

 The first step toward self-care I took was commit to it.